 The Dülmen APS-2 team immediately went into action, said Furlow, issuing a complete M270 Multiple Launch Rocket System battalion equipment set to 1st Battalion, 6th Field Artillery Regiment, 41st Field Artillery Brigade, as part of the Army’s deterrence package program.

 “That was interesting because 1/6 FA was a new unit in theater so they didn’t have any equipment.
 They just had personnel.
-We were responsible for permanently issuing them an entire MLRS battalion’s worth of equipment,” said Furlow.
+We were responsible for permanently issuing them an entire MLRS battalion equipment set,” said Furlow.

 “We gained a lot of lessons learned from that first APS-2 issue, which we incorporated into our second iteration of deterrence package issue in the late summer of 2020,” he said.